BasioMeusPuga/twitchy/README.md

 * Tracking of most watched channels.
 * Custom layouts: User adjustable colors and columns
 * VOD support
-* Get notified when a channel you watch comes online
 * Sync your followed accounts to a local sqlite database that does not judge you.
 * Stream multiple... streams at once.
-* Integration with your conky instance.
+* Integration with your conky / dmenu / rofi
 * The ability to display alternate names for games / streamers.
 If your happiness is somehow contingent upon displaying "Hearthstone: Heroes of Warcraft" as "Wizard Poker", well, you've come to the right place.

 ## Installation
 1. Clone the repository
-2. Move twitchy.py to $PATH
-3. alarm.mp3 should be in the same directory as twitchy.py
+2. In the root directory, type:
+2a. `$ python setup.py build`
+2b. `# python setup.py install'
+3. Launch with `twitchy`

 Alternatively, use the AUR package: https://aur.archlinux.org/packages/twitchy-git

-Please delete `~/.config/twitchy/*` and restart twitchy before reporting any issues.
+Please delete `~/.config/twitchy3/*` and restart twitchy before reporting any issues.

 ## Usage